|

 Nanoimprint

-lithography (NIL) is a new way of nanopatterning and a revolutionary
+lithography (NIL) is a new way of

-solution to nanomanufacturing.
+nanomanufacturing.
 NIL patterns nanostructures

 by the physical deformation of a deformable material